keithalewis/papers/ftap.md

 # Unified Derivatives

-This note suggests a rigourous mathematical theory for pricing, hedging, and quantifying the risk of _any_ derivative security assuming a single currency and perfect liquidity.
+This note suggests a rigorous mathematical theory for pricing, hedging, and quantifying the risk of _any_ derivative security assuming a single currency and perfect liquidity.